Follow-the-sun

 World map showing part of it in the day and part at night; follow-the-sun workflow allows for continuous software work.

 Follow-the-sun (FTS), a sub-field of globally distributed software engineering (GDSE), is a type of global knowledge workflow designed in order to reduce the time to market, in which the knowledge product is owned and advanced by a production site in one time zone and handed off at the end of their work day to the next production site that is several time zones west to continue that work.
 Ideally, the work days in these time zones overlap such that when one site ends their day, the next one starts.

 FTS has the potential to significantly increase the total development time per day (as viewed from the perspective of a single time zone): with two sites the development time can increase to up to 16 hours, or up to 24 hours if there are three sites, reducing the development duration by as much as 67%.

 It is not commonly practiced in industry and has few documented cases where it is applied successfully.
 This is likely because of its uncommon requirements, leading to a lack of knowledge on how to successfully apply FTS in practice.
+One developer who is known for successfully implementing FTS, however, is Larian Studios who have offices in Malaysia, Québec and Europe allowing them to work in multiple time zones.